Ireland has the highest third-level fees in the EU, with students also burdened with increasingly higher accommodation costs.

 Amid capacity issues at purpose-built student accommodation, many Irish students are forced to take on part-time jobs in order to cover rising costs of living and rising rents in the private market.

 The steep cost of private accommodation has also resulted in record levels of homelessness among students sleeping on couches or commuting for hours a day.

-This is all happening against a backdrop of under-investment in the third-level sector, with the Irish Universities Association recently calling for ramped up State spending following a dramatic fall in funding per student.
+This is all happening against a backdrop of under-investment in the third-level sector, with the Irish Universities Association calling for more spending after a dramatic fall in funding per student.

-In 2021, the OECD ranked Ireland last out of 36 developed countries in education investment, with Irish third-level institutions slipping down international rankings in recent years as costs for students rise.
+In 2021, the OECD ranked Ireland last out of 36 developed countries in education investment, with Irish third-level institutions slipping down international rankings as costs for students rise.

 HELP US INVESTIGATE